natalieagus/50002/docs/Labs/supp-digital-abs.md

 <img src="{{ site.baseurl }}//docs/Labs/images/lab0/2024-06-27-10-38-55.png"  class="center_seventy no-invert"/>

-{:.highlight}
-Head to edimension to answer some questions about this task.

 ### Task 3: Generate XOR Gate Waveform

 Finally, replace `or2` with `xor2` to obtain the following waveform:

 <img src="{{ site.baseurl }}//docs/Labs/images/lab0/2024-06-27-10-39-50.png"  class="center_seventy no-invert"/>

-{:.highlight}
-Head to edimension to answer some questions about this task.

 ### Interpreting Analog Values as Digital Logic Values
 The goal of Task 1-3 is to condition you with **waveform plots** (y-axis signifies voltage value, and x-axis signifies time).
 These voltage values can then be converted into **digital values** if it meets certain threshold: